Starting Solid Foods

 - Can I just add the solids to the bottle?
 It's an important part of your baby’s development to learn how to eat from a spoon and to join in family meal time.
 If your baby has been diagnosed with reflux, your pediatrician may have you add cereal to the bottle.

 - Is your baby getting enough nutrients?
-If your baby is exclusively breastfeeding, you will need to supplement her with 400IU of vitamin D daily during that time.
+If your baby is breastfeeding, you will need to supplement her with 400IU of vitamin D daily during that time.
 Check with your pediatrician.

 Month 4, Week 2 Tips